 Clicker Training Sampler: Ever wondered if clicker training was for you?
 This workshop will give you the basics, including how to use a clicker and how to train one simple cue.

 The Right Dog For You: Learn how to choose a forever friend who is the best fit for you!
 Learn what to look for as you meet puppies and dogs, and what qualities will best complement your lifestyle, wishes and needs.

-Why Force Free?: What does the term mean?
-Why is there so much controversy about whether dogs can be trained effectively without punishment or uncomfortable equipment?
+Why Force Free and Why Positive Reinforcement?: What does the term mean?
+Why is there so much controversy about whether dogs can be trained effectively without punishment or equipment like choke, prong, and shock collars?
 What are aversive methods and what are force free methods?
 What is the science behind how dogs learn and how they think and feel emotions?

 Have a topic you want to learn more about?
 Use the Contact Form to request it!